madskristensen/SnippetPackTemplate/README.md

 To do that, open *Snippets/snippets.pkgdef* and follow the instructions found at the top of that file.

+You can also have snippets for multiple languages.
+To do that, add an additional entry in the *Snippets/snippets.pkgdef* for the new language and add an additional folder with snippets targeting that language.

 ### Changing name
 The *Snippets* folder contains a folder which has the name of your